What is Server-Side Analytics and Tracking?

 Here are some more advantages of server-side tagging:

-• Better data security: When user data is gathered and disseminated in a customer-managed server-side environment, it is more securely safeguarded since you can choose which snippets of information to share with particular vendors.
+- Better data security: User data gathered and disseminated in a customer-managed server-side environment is more securely safeguarded since you can choose which snippets of information to share with particular vendors.

-• Optimized for speed: By shifting the processing burden from a consumer’s device to a server, server-side tagging improves application and device performance.
+- Optimized for speed: Server-side tagging improves application and device performance by shifting the processing burden from a consumer’s device to a server.
 Conversion rates increase with faster application and website performance.

 Server-side tracking enables you to do things legally that some websites do illegally.